matslil/sisdel/sisdel.md

 % Simple Syntax Dependency Language (Sisdel)
 % Mats Liljegren

-Sisdel is an experimental language intended to examine how to make dependency tracking as accessible, useful and simple as possible.
-It also intends to broaden the scope to also include modern challenges such as security, privacy, conforming to license, concurrency and distributed design.
+Sisdel is an experimental language intended to address modern programming language challenges.
+Current trend within programming is:

+- Internet of things, where every little piece of electronics is connected to the Internet generating information.
+- Cloud computing, where computing resources is centralized and virtualized to make the most effective use of hardware.
+- Private information like health status is being stored in the cloud where multiple agents needs access, e.g. family members, doctors etc.
+- Code is being more and more used in safety critical applications, e.g. safe driving cars.

+All this means that information is becoming very central, since it is information that can cause privacy, security and safety concerns.
+Information carries legal implications like copyright, license conditions, and ownership.
+It also becomes important to track trust and being able to revoke rights to information that you own.

+Algorithms are a lot more volatile and can be executed at arbitrary places determined by third parties.
+Algorithms are information in themselves, meaning they carry copyright, license conditions, ownership and trust.
+Execution can be parallelized and distributed over the Internet.

 Why Sisdel?
 ===========